jmenter/JAMSVGImage/README.md

 A set of classes for parsing and rendering resolution-independent SVG (Scalable Vector Graphics) files in your iOS application.

 The nerdy details: JAMSVGImage parses SVG files and transforms all 'path' elements into a collection of stylized UIBezierPath objects which are rendered (at any scale) at the device's native resolution at runtime.
-SVG files are typically produced with 2D drawing applications such as Adobe Illustrator and Inkscape.
+SVG files are typically produced with 2D drawing applications such as Adobe Illustrator or Inkscape.

 ![JAMSVGImageView Example](https://raw.githubusercontent.com/jmenter/JAMSVGImage/master/example.png)